damalialutfiani/Quizz-on-codecademy2/R/Lesson3 Data Cleaning in R.md

 -   [x]	**Reshaping a data frame into the rows and columns we want**
 -   [ ]	Filling NA values in a data frame

-5. The table below represents a data frame df that stores a statistics final exam scores for a
+5. The table below represents a data frame df that stores a statistics final exam scores for a group of students.
+What would you need to do in order to analyze the students’ scores?